EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 #### Activity Types

-{% hint style="info" %}
+!!! info
       Please note that **quest::updatetaskactivity **could be used in many EVENT triggers if you did not want to use the task system as described in the table below.
-{% endhint %}

 | Type ID | <p>Type <br>Name</p> | Information and usage                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ------- | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |